wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: wpdb->prepare should have two arguments
 * updated: Spanish translation
 * added: Russian translation
+* changed: alternative binaries for jpegtran and cwebp use -alt suffix to avoid conflict with user-compiled binaries

 = 2.0.0 =
 * NOTE: while this is a release with new features, it is not a rewrite, only the next number in the decimal system, just like the WP numbering scheme